kabarton62/cybersec-tools-II/sqli/exercise3.md

 Some directories from the default writable directory list don't exist (/var/www/html, /var/www/htdocs), and we don't have write permissions to those that exist.
 However, we see there are directories owned by root where we have write permissions (/var/www/dav) and directories owned by www-data (/var/www/dvwa, /var/www/mutillidae, etc).
 Attempt directories that exist until you get an OS shell.

-**Capture a screenshot of a working shell.
-Run the id, hostname and ifconfig commands to demonstrate the shell functions.**
+> :anger: Capture a screenshot of a working shell.
+Run the id, hostname and ifconfig commands to demonstrate the shell functions.